-The organizational structure of the bank is described in the organizational chart of the Bank.

-The organizational chart of the Bank describes in detail the internal structure of the Headquarters, the subordination of the committees and the structure of the territorial units.
+The organizational structure of the bank is described in the organizational chart of the Bank, which describes in detail the internal structure of the Headquarters, the subordination of the committees and the structure of the territorial units.

 Organisational Structure of Vista Bank (Romania) S.A.